Diptech-hub/gitFetch/README.md

 ### Repository Details Page

 - Clicking on a repository from the list navigates to a RepoDetails page for that repository.
-The RepoDetails page includes additional information about the repository, such as the number of stars, id, and forks and others.
+The RepoDetails page includes additional information about the repository, such as the number of stars, ID, forks, and others.
 Provides a back button to navigate back to the list of repositories and a button to the Error 404 Page.

 ### Nested Routes

-- Made use of React Router to implement nested routes to display the list of repositories and individual repository details.
+- Used React Router to implement nested routes to display the list of repositories and individual repository details.

 ### Error Boundary